U Babci Maliny is a pleasant, affordable restaurant in the center of Kraków, known for its tasty cuisine, generous portions, and charming interior.

 On the seventh day of the Camino de Santiago from Porto, I had to walk 19 km from Villadesuso to the town of Nigrán.
 Rain was forecast for that day.

-On the third day of my Portuguese Way of Saint James, I had to walk 25.7 km from Esposende to the town of Viana do Castelo.
+On the sixth day of the Way of St. James, I had to cover 18.8 km from the town of A Guarda to the town of Villadesuso.